 7. Internal team time (huge, almost never modeled)

 Marketing operations specialist time managing Pardot day-to-day.
 For mid-market teams, this is typically 0.5-1.0 FTE — call it $40,000-$90,000/year of fully-loaded employee cost.
-Most TCO models exclude this because it's "just our marketing person's job."
-But if Pardot weren't there, that headcount allocation would shift.
-It's a real cost.
+Most TCO models exclude this because it is "just our marketing person's job."
+But if Pardot were not there, that headcount allocation would shift.
+It is a real cost.

 Across 50+ Pardot audits, the consistent pattern: teams budget categories 1, 3, and partially 4 — and miss 2, 5, 6, and 7 almost entirely.
-That's where the 40-60% TCO undercount comes from.
+That is where the 40-60% TCO undercount comes from.

-Year 1 is the most front-loaded year due to one-time implementation.
-For a typical mid-market B2B team (Plus edition, 80K prospects, single BU, Salesforce already in place):
+For a typical mid-market B2B team (Plus edition, 30K prospects, single BU, Salesforce already in place):

 | Cost Category | Year 1 (USD) | Notes |